juliafmorgado/julia/content/english/posts/2024-02-05_how-to-pass-kcna.md

 - The official [Kubernetes documentation](https://kubernetes.io/docs/home/), although dense, is a valuable resource to study
 - The [Cloud Native Computing Foundation Landscape](https://landscape.cncf.io/) provides an overview of all CNCF projects and technologies
-- James Spurin's course, [Dive Into Cloud Native, Containers, Kubernetes and the KCNA Exam](https://diveinto.com/p/dive-into-cloud-native-containers-kubernetes-and-the-kcna) is highly recommended.
-The course offers a 90% discount if you purchase it now!
+- I highly recommend James Spurin's course, [Dive Into Cloud Native, Containers, Kubernetes and the KCNA Exam](https://diveinto.com/p/dive-into-cloud-native-containers-kubernetes-and-the-kcna).
+It is very detailed, with study tips, quizzes and labs, and the course offers a 90% discount if you purchase it now!
-- The book [Becoming KCNA Certified](https://www.amazon.com/Becoming-KCNA-Certified-foundation-Kubernetes/dp/1804613398) by Dmitry Galkin
+- If you don't have too much time to study, I recommend the book [Becoming KCNA Certified](https://www.amazon.com/Becoming-KCNA-Certified-foundation-Kubernetes/dp/1804613398) by Dmitry Galkin

 ## Tips for taking the KCNA certification exam